-Summerhays Music Center offers a large selection of orchestral stringed instruments from entry level quality to professional.
+Summerhays Music Center offers a large selection of orchestral stringed instruments at our Murray and Layton Locations, from entry level quality to professional.
 We also carry a wide variety of bows, cases, strings, and other accessories for all your playing needs.

 The violin, sometimes referred to as a fiddle, is the smallest instrument in the family of bowed string instruments and is the soprano or highest voice of an orchestra.
 The violin is played by holding it under the chin while in a standing or sitting position and using a bow to be played across the strings.
 It is one of the most important members of an orchestra and is often used as the lead or solo instrument.